The unveiling of The Great War Remembrance Monument in the Green Park, Ballina, took place on Saturday, June 20th, 2015.

 PJ Clarke, Chairman of Ballina Comrades of the Great War, read The Exhortation to The Fallen which was translated into French by Ms. Dejardain.

 Afterwards, the Re-Enactors fired a volley in remembrance and John Brown, Ballina Brass Band, played the Last Post.
 The Re-Enactors and Pikemen then left to join the Ballina St. Patrick’s Day parade where they proved to be very popular with the huge crowd who attended.

 Minister Ring and Deputy Mulherin visit War Memorial

-Michael Ring TD, Minister of State for Tourism and Sport, and Michelle Mulherin TD, paid a visit to the Ballina First World War Memorial on Friday, May 1st, at the inviation of PJ Clarke, Comrades of the Great War Ballina.
+Michael Ring TD, Minister of State for Tourism and Sport, and Michelle Mulherin TD paid a visit to the Ballina First World War Memorial on Friday, May 1st, at the invitation of PJ Clarke, Comrades of the Great War Ballina.
 They were accompanied by Mayo County Councillors, Seamus Weir (Independent) and John O’Hara (Fine Gael).